Octomore, the ultimate peat whisky

 02.2 Orpheus is finished in a Château Petrus cask, one of the most expensive wines in the world, adding a unique sweetness.
 It is considered a masterpiece of the century, and by some, it is regarded as a great whisky, even considered the best in the world.

-It once again shook the market with a wine cask finish that was uncommon at the time, and also won the Best Single Malt award at the Whisky Bible 2011.
-Despite producing only 15,000 bottles, it is referred to as a "dream bottle" among collectors, and its value continues to rise.
+wine that was not common at the time cask It shook the market once again with its finish and won the Best Single Malt award at the Whisky Bible 2011.
+Despite producing only 15,000 bottles, it is called a "dream bottle" among collectors, and its value continues to rise.

 03. Series